Isutomu/blog_api_backend-TOP/README.md

 - Implement other more obvious security measures by proper configuring (and enabling) the helmet middleware
 - Test the current security measures and thicken them as needed (measures with be listed below after implementation)
 - (Not priority) Implement authentication for the currently unprotected routes
-- (Not priority) Change the authentication method for a more roubst (or make the current JWT implementation more robust)
+- (Not priority) Change the authentication method for a more robust (or make the current JWT implementation more robust)
 - Refactor folder structure
 - Migrate from commonJS to ES6
 - (Not priority) Generate documentation of the API (automatic? manual? automatic with manual touch ups?)